CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: LLM Baseline Evaluation

 \subsection{Analysis}

 The baseline results reveal several important insights.
-First, the large gap between strategy-level correctness (84.4\%) and full identification correctness (30.1\%) confirms that the bottleneck in automated causal reasoning lies not in recognizing the broad category of research design, but in specifying its detailed components.
-This is precisely the kind of insight that a single-score evaluation would miss.
+First, the large gap between strategy-level correctness (79.2\%) and full identification correctness (34.1\%) confirms that the bottleneck in automated causal reasoning lies not in recognizing the broad category of research design, but in specifying its detailed components.
+A single final-estimate score would not distinguish these failure modes.

-Second, the estimation errors (median 15.8\% relative error, median Jaccard overlap of 0.55) are non-trivial but secondary to the identification errors.
+Second, the estimation errors (median 18.1\% relative error, median Jaccard overlap of 0.57) are non-trivial but secondary to the identification errors.
 In many cases, the model produces a reasonable estimate even when the identification specification is incorrect, because it may still use a plausible (but not gold-standard) approach.
 This further underscores the importance of evaluating identification separately.

 Third, the per-strategy breakdown reveals that different designs pose different challenges.
 RDD queries are relatively easy to identify but may still have estimation errors due to bandwidth selection.
 DiD queries require understanding temporal structure and group assignments.
 IV queries demand the identification of a valid instrument---a task that requires deep domain knowledge.

-These patterns suggest that future work on automated causal reasoning should focus on improving the model's ability to reason about the specific components of each design, rather than simply recognizing the design family.
+To understand why the model fails, we categorize incorrect identification across the 114 failed cases.
+Table~\ref{tab:error-taxonomy} summarizes the error types.
+Figure~\ref{fig:strategy-error-decomp} further decomposes these errors by identification strategy, revealing that each design family has a distinct error profile.

+\paragraph{Control variable errors.} Control specification is the most error-prone component overall (39 cases with missing necessary controls, 18 with bad or post-treatment controls).
+A representative bad-control error occurs in a DiD study of parliamentary gender quotas and public-health spending \citep{DiD_Clayton_Zetterberg_2018_2018}, where the model includes the quota-induced change in women's legislative representation as a covariate.
+Because this variable is a post-treatment mediator that lies on the causal path from quota adoption to health spending, conditioning on it blocks part of the treatment effect and biases the estimate.
+The correct specification controls only for pre-treatment country characteristics, yet the model fails to distinguish a downstream consequence of treatment from a confounder.

+\paragraph{IV instrument misidentification.} Among the 22 IV queries, 10 cases exhibit errors in design-specific fields.
+An example comes from a study of peasant unrest and zemstvo representation in Imperial Russia \citep{dower2018collective}, which uses historical religious polarization as an instrument for the frequency of peasant disturbances.
+The model selects a first-stage fitted value as the instrument rather than the actual instrument (historical religious polarization), suggesting it confuses the mechanics of two-stage estimation with the conceptual identification argument.